Luxembourg's Dairy Industry

 Significant Events

-One notable event in Luxembourg's dairy sector is its involvement in Arla Foods, a multinational cooperative owned by more than 8,400 farmers from Denmark, Sweden, the UK, Germany, Belgium, Luxembourg, and the Netherlands.
-This cooperative structure strengthens the industry through shared resources and collaborative growth.
+One of the significant events in Luxembourg's dairy sector is its participation in Arla Foods, a cooperative composed of over 8,400 farmers across Denmark, Sweden, the UK, Germany, Belgium, Luxembourg, and the Netherlands.
+This cooperative framework enhances the industry's resources and supports collective progress.
+Furthermore, Luxembourgish farmers will be part of the new entity formed by the merger of Arla and DMK Group.

 Conclusion